08 Mar 10 Things I Miss About Norway

 I miss Oslo Gardemoen Airport.
 Weird, I know.
 Especially when I have one of Europe’s biggest and most frequently traveled here in Frankfurt.
 And I love the Frankfurt airport.
 I just miss Gardemoen.

 I knew the security team, airline workers, and many others who worked at Oslo Gardemoen.
-I even had my own little sleep area at Peppe’s Pizza outside of the terminal incase I had to catch an early flight the following day.
+I even had my own little sleep area at Peppe’s Pizza outside of the terminal in case I had to catch an early flight the following day.
 I kind of miss that small airport feel.
+Many of the best hotels in Norway are found in Oslo, so no fear, airport snoozing isn’t for everyone!

 <Passing barcode on the train on the way to Oslo Gardemoen.>